zhongfu/tp/docs/UserGuide.md

 #### `personlist`: List all employees

-Lists all the employees in the company.
+Lists all employees added to the application.

 Format: `personlist`

-Example: `personlist` shows all the employees in the company
+Example: `personlist` shows all employees.

 #### `export`: Export jobs done by an employee

-Export a `.csv` file with the person's name as file name, containing the jobs the contractor worked on, and the hours they worked for, and how much pay they should expect to receive this month.

-This helps contractors check if their hours and pay is accurately reflected.
-This increases the transparency of the SME they are working for.
+Exports a `.csv` file containing the jobs that the employee was assigned to, including:
+* job IDs,
+* job descriptions,
+* job statuses (incomplete, pending payment, paid),
+* effective rate(s) for the employee,
+* job durations, and
+* the amount paid, or to be paid to the employee.

 Format: `export PERSON_INDEX`

-Example: `export 3` exports the third person in the list
+Example: `export 3` exports the third person in the list.

 <div markdown="block" class="alert alert-info">